Shopify/storefront-api-learning-kit/README.md

 Documentation for accessing the Storefront API via a custom app can be found at https://shopify.dev/api/examples/storefront-api#requirements

-The home of Storefront API-related developer documents and tutorials can be found at https://shopify.dev/api/storefront</p>
+The home of Storefront API-related developer documents and tutorials can be found at https://shopify.dev/api/storefront

+Adding this to test</p>
 </details>
 <details><summary><strong>Creating a custom app</strong></summary>
 <p>